Doximity (NASDAQ:DOCS) Shares Gap Down to $40.66

-Doximity, Inc. (NASDAQ:DOCS – Get Rating) gapped down prior to trading on Thursday .
+Doximity, Inc. (NASDAQ:DOCS – Get Rating)’s stock price gapped down before the market opened on Thursday .
 The stock had previously closed at $40.66, but opened at $38.45.
-Doximity shares last traded at $38.48, with a volume of 1,145 shares trading hands.
+Doximity shares last traded at $38.48, with a volume of 1,145 shares traded.

-Several equities research analysts recently weighed in on DOCS shares.
-Needham & Company LLC reduced their target price on shares of Doximity from $90.00 to $70.00 and set a “buy” rating for the company in a research note on Wednesday, February 9th.
-Morgan Stanley cut their price target on shares of Doximity from $62.00 to $55.00 and set an “equal weight” rating for the company in a research note on Wednesday, March 23rd.
-The Goldman Sachs Group started coverage on shares of Doximity in a research note on Friday, February 11th.
-They set a “buy” rating and a $74.00 price target for the company.
-Raymond James cut their price target on shares of Doximity from $80.00 to $60.00 and set an “outperform” rating for the company in a research note on Wednesday, February 9th.
-Finally, Guggenheim started coverage on shares of Doximity in a research note on Wednesday, April 6th.
-They set a “buy” rating and a $70.00 price target for the company.
-One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and ten have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the stock presently has an average rating of “Buy” and an average target price of $67.77.
+A number of research analysts recently issued reports on DOCS shares.
+Zacks Investment Research upgraded Doximity from a “sell” rating to a “hold” rating in a research note on Monday.
+Guggenheim initiated coverage on Doximity in a research note on Wednesday, April 6th.
+They set a “buy” rating and a $70.00 price target on the stock.
+Bank of America initiated coverage on Doximity in a research report on Monday, April 4th.
+They set a “neutral” rating and a $55.00 price objective for the company.
+Raymond James decreased their price objective on Doximity from $80.00 to $60.00 and set an “outperform” rating for the company in a research report on Wednesday, February 9th.
+Finally, Needham & Company LLC decreased their price objective on Doximity from $90.00 to $70.00 and set a “buy” rating for the company in a research report on Wednesday, February 9th.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating and ten have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Doximity presently has an average rating of “Buy” and a consensus price target of $67.77.

-In related news, Director Gilbert H. Kliman sold 826 shares of the business’s stock in a transaction on Friday, February 25th.
-The shares were sold at an average price of $59.00, for a total value of $48,734.00.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, Director Kira Scherer Wampler sold 2,200 shares of the business’s stock in a transaction on Friday, April 1st.
-The shares were sold at an average price of $53.10, for a total transaction of $116,820.00.
+In other news, Director Gilbert H. Kliman sold 826 shares of Doximity stock in a transaction on Friday, February 25th.
+The stock was sold at an average price of $59.00, for a total value of $48,734.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director Kira Scherer Wampler sold 2,200 shares of Doximity stock in a transaction on Friday, April 1st.
+The shares were sold at an average price of $53.10, for a total value of $116,820.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 34,400 shares of company stock valued at $1,931,240 in the last ninety days.
+Insiders have sold 34,400 shares of company stock valued at $1,931,240 in the last three months.

-Hedge funds have recently modified their holdings of the business.
-US Bancorp DE acquired a new stake in Doximity in the 3rd quarter valued at $26,000.
-Rockefeller Capital Management L.P. acquired a new stake in Doximity in the 3rd quarter valued at $27,000.
-Central Bank & Trust Co. increased its stake in Doximity by 400.0% in the 1st quarter.
-Central Bank & Trust Co. now owns 500 shares of the company’s stock valued at $26,000 after buying an additional 400 shares during the last quarter.
-Signaturefd LLC increased its stake in shares of Doximity by 460.0% during the 1st quarter.
-Signaturefd LLC now owns 728 shares of the company’s stock worth $38,000 after purchasing an additional 598 shares during the last quarter.
-Finally, New York State Common Retirement Fund acquired a new position in shares of Doximity during the 1st quarter worth about $45,000.
-Hedge funds and other institutional investors own 67.88% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of the business.
+Morgan Stanley grew its position in Doximity by 101.5% during the third quarter.
+Morgan Stanley now owns 2,045,306 shares of the company’s stock valued at $165,056,000 after acquiring an additional 1,030,417 shares during the period.
+Allianz Asset Management GmbH acquired a new position in shares of Doximity during the fourth quarter worth about $82,385,000.
+Credit Suisse AG lifted its stake in shares of Doximity by 14.6% during the fourth quarter.
+Credit Suisse AG now owns 1,449,901 shares of the company’s stock worth $72,683,000 after purchasing an additional 184,757 shares in the last quarter.
+BlackRock Inc. lifted its stake in shares of Doximity by 80.8% during the third quarter.
+BlackRock Inc. now owns 1,355,993 shares of the company’s stock worth $109,430,000 after purchasing an additional 606,006 shares in the last quarter.
+Finally, Allspring Global Investments Holdings LLC acquired a new position in shares of Doximity during the fourth quarter worth about $62,521,000.
+67.88% of the stock is owned by hedge funds and other institutional investors.

 Doximity, Inc operates a cloud-based digital platform for medical professionals in the United States.
 The company's cloud-based platform provides its members with tools built for medical professionals, enabling them to collaborate with their colleagues, coordinate patient care, conduct virtual patient visits, stay up-to-date with the latest medical news and research, and manage their careers.